The 2020 guide on brand archetypes and how to use them in your brand’s favor (with examples)

 General description of the Regular Guy/Gal archetype

-The regular guy/gal archetype is about ordinary, vulnerable, normal people.
+The Regular Guy/Gal archetype is about ordinary, vulnerable, normal people.
 It calls on the need of belonging, fitting in without a fuss.
 Being who you are as opposed to what you represent.
-The regular guy dresses normally no matter how much money it has.
-He/she loves to fit in groups and not stand out for the sake of controversy.
+The Regular Guy dresses normally no matter how much money it has.
+They love to fit in groups and not stand out for the sake of controversy.

 Brands in this archetype show vulnerability.
 They use storytelling and their own flaws to help people relate to them.
 They never choose elitism as a way to appeal.
 On the contrary.
 They blend in and offer a sense of community, of neighborliness.
 Most often brands in this archetype are sports teams or day to day affordable products.
 Brands who promise functionality.